meliani/Career-Center/README.md

 # Careers Management System for Schools

-    Warning
+    ⚠️ Warning ⚠️

     This repository contains the source code of carrieres.inpt.ac.ma, backed by proprietary code.
     The license does not permit hosting it yourself.
     The code is open for the sake of transparency and allowing contributions.

+    If you have contributed to this repository, you can use the platfrom freely.

+    These are our policies today and may change in the future.

+    If you are interested in using this platform, please contact the author at m@meliani.xyz.

     ⚠️ Annother Warning: This Repository is Under Active Development ⚠️